Participation in the Honours College Track Archaeology.

 Assessment by the internship supervisor.

-The internship report must be submitted 6 weeks after completing the last internship day and after having completed the internship's deliverables that were set in the internship agreement (if applicable).
+The internship report must be submitted 6 weeks after completing the last internship day.